 The pros and cons are obvious.
 If you keep the idea a secret, you will get less feedback.
 Your only option to validate the product will be to put it out in the market (a relatively expensive step in terms of time and money).
 But you do gain the benefit of less people being able to steal your idea.

 Ultimately, there is only one way to win in business.
 You have to execute your idea as best as you possibly can.
-I sincerely wish you the best, and I hope this article helped to give you some guidelines for coming up with business ideas that are right for you.
-I'd love to eventually hear success stories so hurry up, go out, and become very successful so you can tell us about it!
+We sincerely wish you the best, and we hope this article helped to give you some guidelines for coming up with business ideas that are right for you.
+We would love to eventually hear success stories so hurry up, go out, and become very successful so you can tell us about it.

 There is always quite a bit of discussion and debate over the topic of protecting business ideas.
 Some people argue that you should keep it a secret while others insist that you should be free and open about it.
 The correct approach is likely somewhere in between the two extremes.
 If you are curious about this topic, take a look at our article about protecting business ideas.